Magento Vs. Shopify – What Are the Key Differences?

-By the year 2021, it’s projected that over 2.14 billion people will buy their goods and services online.1 That’s a huge market.
+According to Statista, 75 percent of people shop online at least once a month, and eCommerce sales are predicted to hit $6.5 trillion by 2023.
+That’s a huge market.
 The accessibility of buying things with a click of the button in the comfort of your own home has become increasingly more appealing over the years and it’s not going to stop anytime soon.
-Processing is simple, prices are competitive, and delivery is almost instant.
+Processing is simple with platforms like Magento and Shopify, prices are competitive, and delivery is almost instant.
 In fact, Amazon Prime members can even receive eligible items the same day that they purchase them.
 In a busy world with hundreds of things to do, shopping online is easy and convenient.

 Before we dive into the details of these platforms, we want to give you a little refresher on the e-commerce world and the different types of relationships that exist